cwensley/JabbR.Eto/README.md

 Status
 ------

-JabbR.Eto is in a very early state and is missing many features.
+JabbR.Eto is in a very early state and is missing many features or can be unstable.

-Currently you can log in (via username/password), view and /join channels, and chat in channels.
+Current features:

+* Sign in using social or username/password
+* Multiple servers
+* Channel listing
+* Private chats with other users
+* Shows all media and links
+* Collapsing notifications and media
+* Autocomplete user names and channel rooms
+* More!

 Contributing
 ------------

-You can help out by submitting missing features into the github, or fork the project and start coding!
+You can help out by submitting missing features, bugs or requests into github issues, or fork the project and start coding!